Skip to content

-Being polite is important, using greetings such as Grüß Gott or the more familiar Servus, in shops or, in some rural areas, to passers-by on the street.
+Being polite is important, using greetings such as Grüß Gott or the more familiar Servus, in shops or, in some rural areas, to people passing by on the street.

 Typical Austrian expressions and their meaning